Craftsman Table Saw

 |

-Sadly, the same fate as my T-31 brad nailer has befallen my stapler, so it's off to the graveyard.
-I don't have a replacement, yet.
+Sadly, the same fate as my T-31 brad nailer has befallen my stapler, so I tossed it, too.
+I don’t have a replacement, yet.
+Well, actually, I sort of do.
+It took two different Sencos, and it’s still not quite the same.
+But, progress…

 |